bansal19/bansal19.github.io/README.md

 # bansal19.github.io
-Front facing website for myself.
+Used to be the front facing website for myself.
+Now, archived.
+My new website is viewable at bansal19.github.io
-Currently in progress.